The Exploration of Error Bounds in Classification with Noisy Labels: Conclusion

 Labeling large-scale datasets is a costly and error-prone process, and even high-quality datasets are inevitably subject to mislabeling.
 Training deep neural networks on cheaply obtained noisy labeled datasets is a common task.
 In this paper, we focus on the error bounds of excess risk for classification problems with noisy labels within deep learning frameworks.

 We estimate the error bound of the excess risk, expressed as a sum of statistical error and approximation error.
 We assess the statistical error on a dependent (mixing) sequence, bounding it with the help of the corresponding independent block sequence.
 For the approximation error, we establish these theoretical results to the vector-valued setting.
 Finally, we focus on the curse of dimensionality based on the low-dimensional manifold assumption.

-This work has its own limitation: our work is on $\beta$-mixing for statistical error; additional dependent sequence may be explored in future research.
+This work does not provide numerical validation herein, as it has been extensively covered in some existing works \cite{ghazi2021,liu2026blockrr}.